cypress-io/cypress-example-recipes/examples/logging-in__using-app-code/README.md

 ![Passing test](images/login.png)

+The spec also shows how to wrap application code in a custom command, which is automatically wrapped.

 **note:** in order to import the login service, we need to bundle the spec code using same Webpack bundler configuration as the application code.
 We do it by using [cypress-webpack-preprocessor](https://github.com/cypress-io/cypress-webpack-preprocessor), see [cypress/plugins/index.js](cypress/plugins/index.js)